JacobArchambault/tic_tac_toe/README.md

-A one-player console-based tic-tac-toe game where you play against a computer opponent.
+A one or two-player console-based tic-tac-toe game.

 To run, open up a terminal and run `python tic_tac_toe.py`.